Create mode – the default mode when you create a requisition and PunchOut to Bio-Rad. You can create and edit multiple shopping carts

 The thymidine analog 5′-bromo-2′-deoxyuridine (BrdU) is extensively referenced in the scientific literature as a tool for determining the rates of cell proliferation, as dividing cells incorporate BrdU into newly synthesized DNA during the S phase of the cell cycle.
-Anti-BrdU antibodies, such as the Mouse Anti-BrdU Antibody, clone Bu20a (MCA2483), are subsequently used to detect and visualize the incorporated BrdU.
+Anti-BrdU antibodies, such as the Mouse Anti-BrdU Antibody, clone Bu20a (MCA2483) and Rabbit Anti-BrdU Antibody (AHP2405), are subsequently used to detect and visualize the incorporated BrdU.
 This is commonly done by immunodetection techniques such as flow cytometry, immunocytochemistry, and immunohistochemistry.

 BrdU is a universal tool that has been successfully used for studies in evolutionary diverse organisms ranging from plants, fish, and invertebrates (such as the flatworm Macrostomum lignano) to vertebrates, including mammalian species (Caronia et al. 2010, Huang et al. 2013, Nagar et al. 2002, Verdoodt et al. 2012).